dimbleduu/java-stringbuffer-calculator/readme.txt

-a calculator that inputs and outputs a java stringbuilder I wanted to try making a calculator that would accept and calculate big numbers in detail
+a calculator that inputs and outputs a java stringbuffer I wanted to try making a calculator that would accept and calculate big numbers in detail

 currently only accepts positive integer